Kristina01111000/Drws_site/README.md

 - is the lesson 9 quiz good enough? check that the questions make sense
 - asked my mom to try the quiz to see if it makes any sense
 - figure out when the next meeting is
+- ask him if he wants me to comment onthe videos as they are posted